caitlincai/flag/README.md

 # flag
-resizable american flag for AP CS A
+resizable american flag for AP CS A, sophomore year